coder/docs/workspaces/applications.md

         path: "/"
         port: 9999
 ```

+**Notes**:

+- All top-level fields in the `config.yaml` file are required
+- You must include at least one health check, though we recommend both.
+The
+  `exec` health check looks for an exit code of `0`, while the `http` health
+  check looks for the return of `HTTP 200`.

 You can include the applications specification file in your
 [workspace image](../images/writing.md).
 You an also modify the file via